Ollymid/Project-0/Replacement Morty Quiz.md

 - Gulp
 - NPM
 - Git & Github
-- Heroku

 #### Challenges faced

 I stored my questions and answers within objects that were transferred using jquery to the answer buttons on the page.
 The first challenge was to find a means of checking that the button that was clicked was the correct answer.
 The second challenge once this one was overcome was to then again making sure the correct button was checked - and the javascript was doing some funky things - saying that the indexes of the 2 item array were 1 & 2 rather than 0 & 1.
-This was avoided once the event listener was given more specific information to listen to.
+This was avoided once the event listener was given more specific information about which buttons to listen to.
-I also had the issue of randoising the questions, so they appeared in random order.
-I solved that with a simle fisher-yates shuffler that works well.
+I also had the issue of randomising the questions, so they appeared in random order.
+I solved that with a simple fisher-yates shuffler, that works well.

 #### Final Say